Marshall vs. Florida Atlantic NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Marshall's games this season have gone over 57.5 points four of eight times.

-- Florida Atlantic has combined with its opponents to score more than 57.5 points in two games this season.
+- Marshall has combined with its opponents to score more than 57.5 points in four of eight games this season.

-- Saturday's over/under is 9.8 points lower than the two team's combined 67.3 points per game average.
+- The combined points per game average of the two teams, 67.3, is 9.8 points more than Saturday's over/under.

-- The 41.3 combined points per game that these two squads have allowed this season are 16.2 fewer than the 57.5 total in this contest.
+- These two squads combine to surrender 41.3 points per game, 16.2 fewer than this contest's over/under.

-- Thundering Herd games this season feature an average total of 59.2 points, a number 1.7 points higher than Saturday's over/under.
+- The average total in Thundering Herd games this season is 59.2, 1.7 points above Saturday's total of 57.5.

-- The 57.5 total in this game is 5.7 points higher than the 51.8 average total in Owls games this season.

 Marshall Stats and Trends